ClaudioESSilva/claudioessilva.github.io/content/post/2019-08-13-allow-sql-server-agent-jobs-management-for-non-sysadmins.md

 We have seen how we can provide more control to clients so they can manage their jobs without compromising security.
 I have used this method several times with success.
 By success I mean, I was able to explain to the client the limitation on SQL Server side and, on the other hand I present to them a possible solution.
 It is not easy to change the code within a step using the stored procedure instead of using the interface?
 Sure it is not!
 But at least you provide a working solution that makes the client autonomous!
-In order to help them show how they can script out the changes, add the suffix for <em>NonAdmins</em> and they are good to go.
+In order to help them show how they can script out the changes, add the suffix for *NonAdmins* and they are good to go.

 Thanks for reading.